 The self-hosted WordPress platform offers extensive plugin and template customization options, opportunity of scaling websites with regard to users’ requirements, versatile monetization solutions, advanced SEO configurations, improved security features, abundance of analytics tools and enhanced performance.

 Whatever your reasons to migrate from WordPress.com to WordPress.org are, you should carefully get ready for this responsible and time-taking process.
 If you have enough time, skills and knowledge, you can try moving your website independently, but this may take time and effort.
 There is also a risk to face problems on any stage of the migration process you won’t be able to solve on your own.

-To prevent such situations, you can either make use of an automated website migration service like CMS2CMS or hire professional web developers from SiteBuilders.PRO, who will do that for you.
-Whatever solution you will go for, you will be satisfied with the result as both options are trusted, safe and effective.
+To prevent such situations, you can hire professional web developers who will do that for you.
+You will be satisfied with the result as this option is trusted, safe and effective.
 Hopefully, the tips and recommendations listed in the post will help you cope with the task in the best way possible and get the expected result.